pkarsy/AutomaticSchoolBellTimer/README.md

 **WORKING WITH MAINS VOLTAGE IS VERY DANGEROUS.
 KEEP ALL PRECAUTIONS AND DO IT AT YOUR OWN RISK.** Ask a licenced tecnician to do the mains connection.

 ## Problems with existing solutions
-- Very limited number of timers usually smaller than the 14-20 a school needs.
+- Very limited number of timers, usually smaller than the 14-20 a school needs.
 - Hard to use control panel.
 - Severe time drift.
 This basically means constant maintenance and/or that the bell never rings at the expected time.
 A few minutes/even seconds error does not seem to be a problem at first glance, but the real problem is the argument with the students that the time is passed that they are gonna loose the bus etc.
 - Not capable of switching to Daylight savings time.
 Even WIFI plugs have problems on this.